drasi-project/docs/docs/content/reference/drasi-cli/_index.md

       - `drasi list continuousquery`
       - `drasi list query`
 - ### Namespace
     - This command has one subcommand: `set`.
-It is used to set the current namespace.
+It is used to set the current Drasi namespace.
 Useful if you work with multiple instances of Drasi that are installed in different namespace.
-This command assumes that the namespace is already created and that drasi has been installed.
+This command assumes that the namespace is already created and that Drasi has been installed.
-    - e.g. `drasi namespace set default`
+    - e.g. `drasi namespace set demo` will set the current Drasi namespace to `demo`.

 - ### Wait
     - The `wait` is used when you want to wait for a resource to be ready.
 The command can accept either a combination of the resource type and name intended for deletion, or it can process a directory containing a YAML file.